OUR MISSION

 Until now.

-Rather than spend time in the near-term navigating through the legal hurdles of setting up a non-profit, foundation, or other organization, Hawaii Ocean Ambassadors intends to be a self-funded, loose network of friends and neighbors centered around a mutual passion for protecting the beauty, health, and life of our oceans and to better avail ourselves of the various channels already available to us but so often overlooked - our voices, our hands, our energies, our minds, our ideas, our votes, and our behaviors.
+Hawaii Ocean Ambassadors is a self-funded, loose network of friends and neighbors centered around a mutual passion for protecting the beauty, health, and life of our oceans and to better avail ourselves of the various channels already available to us but so often overlooked - our voices, our hands, our energies, our minds, our ideas, our votes, and our behaviors to improve the health of our marine ecosystem.

 We are citizens, people who love the ocean and our beaches, and are interested in preserving our fragile ocean ecosystems in every way reasonably available to us.

-Hawaii Ocean Ambassadors will focus our energies around encouraging individual and collective efforts to:
+Hawaii Ocean Ambassadors focuses our energies around encouraging individual and collective efforts to:

 1. Host informal beach clean-ups and invite as many friends and neighbors as possible and share the joys of volunteering, meeting new friends, and helping to protect and even improve this special place.